MiSalocin/myarchy/README.md

-# Mymarchy
+# Myarchy

-Mymarchy is a still opinionated fork of omarchy, by DHH.
+Myarchy is a still opinionated fork of omarchy, by DHH.

 Read more from the original on [omarchy.org](https://omarchy.org).